vmware/container-service-extension/docs/README.md

 ### **vcd** section
 It's recommended to create a service account for vCD with minimum required privileges.
 An attacker getting credentials for a user account with admin-level privileges can be catastrophic

-Minimum roles and (admin-view) rights required for the service account (subject to change with new vCD versions):
+Minimum service account Rights required for installing CSE (subject to change with new vCD versions):
-- Catalog Author (Role)
-- vApp Author (Role)
-- vApp User (Role)
 - Catalog: CLSP Publish Subscribe
 - Catalog: Create / Delete a Catalog
 - Catalog: Edit Properties